IIITLucknowSWEngg/CSAICSBTeam015/Assignment 1/SRS.md

 ## 5. Non-Functional Requirements

 ### 5.1 Performance
-- The platform must handle 1,000 concurrent users with minimal latency.
+- The platform must handle users with minimal latency.

 ### 5.2 Scalability
 - Modular architecture to be used.